-Water vapour is one of the most important greenhouse gases in the atmosphere and plays a key role for accurately predicting the Earth's weather (Gray et al., 2014; Shepherd et al., 2018) and climate (Forster and Shine, 2002; Riese et al., 2012).
-In the upper troposphere and lower stratosphere (UTLS), defined as a layer located \pm 5 km around the thermal tropopause (tTP) (Gettelman et al., 2011), rapidly decreasing water vapour concentrations in the vertical (e.g., Kiemle et al., 2012; Kaufmann et al., 2018) are of key relevance to a net cooling near and above the tropopause (Randel et al., 2007).
-The radiative modulation of the vertical temperature gradients may influence the near tropopause potential vorticity (PV) gradient (Chagnon et al., 2013) that acts as a waveguide for Rossby waves (Martius et al., 2010) and thus may affect downstream weather development in the midlatitudes.
-Hence, an accurate representation of UTLS water vapour in numerical weather prediction (NWP) and climate models is essential.
+Water vapor is one of the most important greenhouse gases in the atmosphere and plays a key role for accurately predicting the Earth's weather (Gray et al., 2014; Shepherd et al., 2018) and climate (Forster and Shine, 2002; Riese et al., 2012).
+Through emission and absorption of radiation, water vapor impacts the temperature profile and thus is the main driver of the natural greenhouse effect (e.g., Held and Soden, 2000).
+In the upper troposphere and lower stratosphere (UTLS), defined as a layer located ± 5 km around the thermal tropopause (tTP) (Gettelman et al., 2011), rapidly decreasing water vapor concentrations in the vertical (e.g., Kiemle et al., 2012; Kaufmann et al., 2018) are of key relevance to a net cooling near and above the tropopause

-In the extratropical UTLS, the distribution of water vapour is driven by transport and mixing processes related to baroclinic waves and associated synoptic and meso-scale weather systems, which are interacting with chemical processes (e.g., Gettelman et al., 2011; Schäfler et al., 2022).
-The increased static stability above the tropopause (Birner et al., 2002) impedes water vapour from being vertically transported.
-Correspondingly, the sharpest decline of water vapour is found just above the tropopause.
+- 35 (Randel et al., 2007).
+The modulation of the vertical temperature gradients may influence the near tropopause potential vorticity (PV) gradients (Chagnon et al., 2013) that act as a waveguide for Rossby-waves (Martius et al., 2010) and thus may affect downstream weather development in the midlatitudes (e.g., Grams et al., 2011).
+Hence, an accurate representation of UTLS water vapor in numerical weather prediction (NWP) and climate models is essential. - In the extratropical UTLS, the distribution of water vapor is driven by transport processes related to baroclinic waves and 40 associated synoptic and meso-scale weather systems (e.g., Gettelman et al., 2011; Schäfler et al., 2022, in prep.).
+Above the tropopause, increased static stability (Birner et al., 2002) impedes water vapor from being vertically transported.
+Correspondingly, the sharpest decline of water vapor is found just above the tropopause.
 Exchange processes affect the water concentration around the tropopause (Holton et al., 1995; Stohl et al., 2003) and create the extratropical transition layer (ExTL; Pan et al., 2004; Hoor et al., 2010) with influences of the troposphere and the stratosphere.
-In particular quasi-isentropic exchange near the polar and subtropical jet streams (Haynes and Shuckburgh, 2000) and cross-isentropic mixing, for instance through overshooting convection (e.g., Dessler and Sherwood, 2004; Homeyer et al., 2014), are major contributors to increased humidity above the tropopause.
-Furthermore, tropopause folds are related to mass exchange between the UT and the LS (Shapiro et al., 1980).
-Above the ExTL, the concentration of water vapour approaches a low and vertically constant background value (e.g., Hintsa et al., 1994), which is determined by the stratospheric transport from tropics (Fueglistaler et al., 2009) within the Brewer-Dobson circulation (e.g., Dobson et al., 1946; Brewer, 1949) on time scales from months to years (Birner and Bönisch, 2011).
-The complexity of transport and mixing processes is mirrored in the high water vapour variability in the extratropical UTLS on synoptic and seasonal time scales (e.g., Pan et al., 2000; Randel and Wu, 2010; Zahn et al., 2014; Dyroff et al., 2015; Bland et al., 2021; Schäfler et al., 2022).
+In particular quasi-isentropic - 45 exchange near the polar and subtropical jets (Haynes and Shuckburgh, 2000) and cross-isentropic mixing, for instance through overshooting convection (Dessler and Sherwood, 2004; Homeyer et al., 2014), are major contributors to increased humidity above the tropopause.
+Furthermore, tropopause folds are known to be related to mass exchange between the UT and the LS (Shapiro et al., 1980).
+Above the ExTL, the concentration of water vapor approaches a low and vertically constant background value (e.g., Hintsa et al., 1994) which is determined by the stratospheric transport from tropics (Fueglistaler et al., 2009) within - 50 the Brewer-Dobson-Circulation (e.g., Dobson et al., 1946; Brewer, 1949) on time scales from months to years.
+The complexity of transport and mixing processes is mirrored in the high variability of water vapor in the extratropical UTLS on synoptic and seasonal time scales (e.g., Pan et al., 2000; Randel and Wu, 2010; Zahn et al., 2014; Dyroff et al., 2015; Bland et al., 2021; Schäfler et al., 2022, in prep.).